Automattic/wp-calypso/packages/wp-checkout/README.md

 - 'ideal'

 The actual payment method options displayed on the form are chosen automatically by the component based on the environment, locale, and possibly other factors, but they will include only methods in the `availablePaymentMethods` array.

+Any previously stored payment methods (eg: saved credit cards) will be fetched automatically and displayed in the relevant payment method section of this step.

 The content of the second and third step vary based on the payment method chosen in the first step.
 For example, the second step may only request a postal code if the payment method is 'apple-pay', but it may request the full address for the 'card' method.